Bourbon

 About one year

-Enjoy Japanese Sweet snacks!
+Enjoy Japanese Sweet with a peace of mind!

-Information as of July 2023.
+Information as of February 2026.
 The products we have introduced to you are not made as Halal or Muslim-friendly, so there is a small risk of contamination, which we cannot be responsible of.
 We are here to translate the label and not judging if the product is Halal or not, please use your own discretion.